yjuwaheer/Space_Apps_Challenge/README.md

 [] Single Page for log.\
 [] User Account update functionality.

+## About

+This project was made during the 2021 Space Apps Challenge.\
+React was used as frontend and Firebase as backend.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).